adelphi-ed-tech/au-courses/content/web-programming.md

 You _must_ check your Adelphi email and the `#code` channel on Slack at least once a day.
 It is highly recommended that you install the Slack mobile client and an email client on your mobile phone so that you receive "push notifications" of course announcements.
+You _must_ install the Slack desktop client to facilitate sharing code and screenshots from your development environment.

 The best place to post general course questions and any content-related questions is the `#code` Slack channel.
-The instructor and course assistant, as well as other students and alums monitor this channel and often provide immediate support.
+The instructor as well as other students and alums monitor this channel and often provide immediate support.

 You are encouraged to contact the instructor at any time via email (<mcuringa@adelphi.edu>) or direct message on Slack to `@mxc`.